-The 20-20-20 Rule for Reducing Computer Eyestrain - Digital Inspiration
+The 20-20-20 Rule for Reducing Computer Eyestrain

 Since it is nearly impossible for any computer users to remember that they have to take a break every 20 minutes, there are free software programs that can help you in your mission.

 For instance, there’s a Windows utility called Eye Defender that sits in the system tray of your Windows computer and, after a fixed interval, it will auto-run a visual training for the eyes on the desktop screen.
-You are supposed to follow the pointer on the screen and this in turn should help relax your eyes.
+You are supposed to follow the pointer on the screen and this in turn should help relax your eyes and reduce eye strain.

 WorkRave is another handy app that reminds you to take breaks at regular intervals to prevent computer related stress (including eyestrain).